AndrewHulme88/fitness/docs/architecture.md

 The API uses ASP.NET Core JWT bearer middleware and Cognito's regional User Pool JWKS to validate signature, issuer, expiry, `token_use` of `access`, client identifier, and required API scope.
 The stable issuer and Cognito `sub` claim identify an application-owned account.
 Email and display name are not authorization keys or required fitness-domain fields.
 Every profile-owned route derives the profile from the authenticated account and must reject cross-account access rather than trusting a client-supplied profile identifier.

 Existing prototype data migrates only after sign-in and explicit user confirmation.
 The server atomically and idempotently links one unclaimed local prototype profile to the authenticated account; a UUID is never an ongoing claim credential.

-Account export and deletion, including Cognito-user coordination, retention, and recovery, require a separately approved design before beta.
+Account settings will provide a direct, versioned JSON export of application fitness data without retaining a server-side copy.
+Export is freshly authorized, ownership-scoped, streamed with no-store caching, and delivered through the native share/save experience.
+It never contains credentials, tokens, internal operational records, or another account's data.

+Deletion is a separate, irreversible action.
+It needs fresh Cognito authorization, typed confirmation, and the Cognito self-service scope.
+The API durably records a minimal deletion operation, calls Cognito `DeleteUser` using the verified user token only in memory, then atomically purges the application account and all owned data.
+A protected worker completes an interrupted purge after Cognito success; its short-lived keyed-identity tombstone also protects backup restoration.
+The app clears local profile/session cache and secure credentials once deletion starts.
+See [ADR-0013](adr/0013-account-export-and-deletion-lifecycle.md).

 A database readiness probe must accompany the first deployable database-backed routes; it is not required for the development-only profile prototype.
 See [ADR-0012](adr/0012-cognito-identity-and-prototype-migration.md).

 Requirements:

 - Short-lived access where practical and safe revocation behavior.
 - Sign in with Apple before release alongside any third-party or social sign-in option.
 - Explicit ownership checks on every user-owned resource.
-- Account deletion and data-export design before public beta.
+- Account export and deletion must follow [ADR-0013](adr/0013-account-export-and-deletion-lifecycle.md) before public beta.

 Until authenticated ownership is implemented, user-owned prototype routes must remain unavailable outside Development and no local identifier is treated as authorization.